 The general purpose financial statements of the City include financial information of all funds, account groups, agencies, entities, and authorities for which the City is financially accountable and/or holds a majority ownership.
 Also, included are all agencies or entities whose exclusion would cause the City's financial statements to be misleading or incomplete.
-Accordingly, the City of Lake Saint Louis, Missouri Public Facilities Authority (the City Hall PFA), a separate not-for-profit corporation, is reported as a component unit of the City and reflected as a Capital Projects Fund and the City of Lake Saint Louis, Missouri Public Facilities Authority (the City and reflected as a Capital Projects Fund.
+Accordingly, the City of Lake Saint Louis, Missouri Public Facilities Authority (the City Hall PFA), a separate not-for-profit corporation, is reported as a component unit of the City and reflected as a Capital Projects Fund and the City of Lake Saint Louis, Missouri Public Facilities Authority (the Golf Course), a separate not-for-profit corporation, is reported as a component unit of the City and reflected as an Enterprise Fund.
 The general purpose financial statements do not include the operations of the City's fire protection district, water and sewer district and the Lake Saint Louis Community Association.